Danthewaann/Kingdomhire-2.0/README.md

    More important business info will need to be displayed on the website, along with a more complete list of vehicles

 # Setup
-It is best to intall [*Homestead*](https://laravel.com/docs/5.6/homestead#installation-and-setup) and all of its prerequisites before setting up this website.
+It is best to install [*Homestead*](https://laravel.com/docs/5.6/homestead#installation-and-setup) and all of its prerequisites before setting up this website.

 After installing Homestead, do the following:
   1. run `cd Kingdomhire-2.0`